Redawt/f4-frost-guide/starting.md

 ## Click New Game
 After clicking New Game, the normal Fallout 4 Intro will play.
 In future FROST update sthe video will be replaced with another video.
 Just skip the video.

 If the video doesn't play and you are in a very long loading screen, this is an indicator that you installed to many mods which initialise scripts at the start of the game.
 Known culprits are weapon mods and NPCs travel.
-In that case, you mgiht want to uninstall those mods, and install them after the start of the game.
+In that case, you might want to uninstall those mods, and install them after the start of the game.

 ## Sanctuary Bathroom